 Read More: Manchester United 10 best signings ever

-Martinez completed the sixth-most passes (1963) in the Eredivisie and has been reasonably accurate with it, which has attracted the interests of clubs all over Europe.
+Martinez completed the sixth-most passes (1963) in the Eredivisie and was reasonably accurate with it, which attracted the interests of clubs all over Europe.
 In addition, he has also played in a system that encourages ball-playing defenders.
-Thus, he can seamlessly transition into any top side, which usually start their play from the back.
+Thus, his playing style had already been one of a CB in an elite side.